Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: Introduction

 Askaryan radiation was first measured in the laboratory in silica sand, and later ice \cite{saltzberg,10.1103/PhysRevD.74.043002,ask_ice}.
-The effects that govern the amplitude and phase of the radiation are understood.
-At RF wavelengths, individual cascade particles radiate coherently, and the overall amplitude scales with the total track length of the excess negative charge.
-The \textit{longitudinal length} along the cascade axis determines the RF pulse shape, and the radiation must be observed near the Cherenkov angle.
-The \textit{excess charge profile} of a cascade is a function that describes the excesse negative charge versus position along the cascade axis.
-The radiation procedes from the region near the cascade maximum, which may be approximated by a Gaussian function.
-At energies far above 10 PeV, however, the charge excess profile can have many local maxima due to the LPM effect \cite{10.1103/physrevd.84.103003,10.1016/j.astropartphys.2017.03.008}.
-Wavelengths that are shorter than the \textit{lateral width} of the cascade, perpendicular to the cascade axis, are attenuated.
-The lateral cascade width has the effect of a low-pass filter on the radiation \cite{10.1016/j.astropartphys.2017.03.008}.
-Thus, a theoretical foundation has been constructed from a variety of experimental results.
+Cascade properties affect the amplitude and phase of the radiation.
+At RF wavelengths, cascade particles radiate coherently, and the radiation amplitude scales with the total track length of the excess negative charge.
+The RF pulse shape is influenced by the \textit{longitudinal length} of the cascade, and the pulse is strongest when the viewing angle is close to the Cherenkov angle, $\theta_{\rm C}$.
+The \textit{excess charge profile} describes the excesse negative charge versus longitudinal position on the cascade axis.
+Radiation wavelengths shorter than the \textit{lateral width} of the cascade, perpendicular to the cascade axis, are attenuated.
+At energies far above 10 PeV in ice, however, excess charge profiles generated by \textit{electromagnetic} cascades experience the LPM effect and can have multiple peaks \cite{10.1016/j.astropartphys.2009.06.005,10.1103/physrevd.82.074017}.
+This theoretical foundation has been constructed from a variety of experimental and simulation results.